DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Introduction

-To address these limitations, in this paper, we propose \textit{\workname}, the first LLM-empowered, context-aware feature generation framework specifically designed for wearable biosignals.
-First, we introduce a task context-guided feature generation mechanism and an operator-based feature combination approach to integrate expert knowledge from three well-established literature libraries with task-specific settings.
-This combined information is provided to LLMs to generate candidate features tailored to context-specific tasks.
-Additionally, we design a ranking-based feature elimination module and a model performance-based feedback construction method to enable accurate feature evaluation.
-This evaluation is used by LLMs for iterative feature re-selection and refinement of the feature set.
-To ensure verifiable feature generation and automated extraction, we propose a multi-layer filtering and verification approach for feature extraction functions that enhances the robustness of feature-to-code translation.
-To evaluate \workname, we utilize three publicly available wearable biosignal datasets encompassing seven healthcare tasks.
-To further diversify the evaluation dataset and cover a broader range of application scenarios, we recruit 29 students with special education needs (SEN) and collect 304 MB of multimodal biosignal data using smartwatches over a total duration of approximately 44 hours.
-During data collection, licensed teachers were asked to label students’ emotions for emotion recognition tasks.
-Our evaluation shows that, \workname achieves the highest average AUROC of 81.22\%, demonstrating a 4.21-9.67\% improvement over the baseline average.
-It outperforms the best-performing baselines on five tasks by up to 9.37\% AUROC while maintaining comparable performance to the best baselines on the remaining tasks, with a maximum performance gap of only 2.99\%.
-Additionally, we observe notable variation in optimal features across tasks; for example, emotion recognition in typical individuals relies on autonomic nervous system signals (e.g., GSR), whereas SEN students rely more on movement patterns (e.g., acceleration).
+\final{Our goal is to automatically generate and extract effective, customized feature sets for a given wearable biosignal-based application, enabling high-performing downstream models.} To address the above limitations, in this paper, we propose \textit{\workname}, the first LLM-empowered, context-aware feature generation framework specifically designed for wearable biosignals.
+First, we introduce a multi-source feature generation approach that integrates the inherent knowledge of LLMs, expert knowledge from well-established literature libraries, and inter-feature interactions. \final{The three feature sources are entirely distinct yet highly complementary, integrating comprehensive task contexts to support the identification of application-specific features.} Additionally, we design a ranking-based feature elimination module and a model performance-based feedback construction method to guide the LLM in improving feature selection. \final{\workname constructs structured and instructive feedback for the LLM, which summarizes downstream model performance at global, class, and class-pair levels, ranks weak classes and class pairs to expose key performance bottlenecks.} \final{It guides the LLM in refining feature-set selection within the large feature space.} Finally, to ensure verifiable feature generation and automated extraction, we propose a multi-layer filtering and verification approach for feature extraction functions that enhances the robustness of feature description-to-code translation, \final{which is designed based on the practical failure modes and key constraints of wearable biosignal feature extraction.} To evaluate \workname, we utilize three publicly available wearable biosignal datasets encompassing seven healthcare tasks.
+To further diversify the evaluation dataset and cover a broader range of application scenarios, we recruit 29 students with special education needs (SEN) and collect 304 MB of multimodal biosignal data using wristbands over a total duration of approximately 44 hours.
+During data collection, licensed teachers were asked to label students’ emotions for emotion recognition tasks. \final{ Our evaluation shows that, under the sample-level split, \workname achieves the highest average AUROC across eight tasks, outperforming the best baseline by 4.56\%.
+Under the more rigorous subject-level split, \workname also achieves the highest average AUROC, outperforming the best baseline by 4.61\%.
+The improvements are most pronounced on the PPG-BP tasks, while \workname remains competitive with the best-performing baselines on Epilepsy, WESAD, and SEN. } \final{Additionally, we observe notable variation in selected features across tasks; for example, WESAD emotion recognition emphasizes autonomic nervous system signals such as GSR, whereas the selected SEN features place greater weight on movement-related signals such as acceleration.}